How Deep Is Your Love (Calvin Harris and Disciples song): Music video

 The accompanying music video for "How Deep Is Your Love", directed by Emil Nava, premiered on Tidal on 4 August 2015 and was released elsewhere on 6 August 2015.
 It features American model Gigi Hadid.
 Filming took place in Malibu, California in late June 2015.

 The video begins with Gigi laying on a table which she gets up on and walks down a hall into a party with bikinied women.
 Other scenes include Gigi flashing in different colours in a black background.
 Gigi then finds herself on a seaboat with water bikers.
 She then is transported to a pool where she dives into and walks out and takes off her clothes and hops in a shower and moves into another party room.
 Next, she is shown with motorcycles swarming around her.
 The video ends with Gigi walking out of the party room.
 It won Best Electronic Video at the 2016 MTV Video Music Awards.

 Covers

 In September 2015, American singer-songwriter Charlie Puth covered the song on BBC Radio 1 and the version was included in the compilation BBC Radio 1's Live Lounge.
+Mitski covered the song in 2016 live at SXSW and has performed it live at various live sessions over the years.
 Slovenian duo Maraaya also covered the song, their cover can be found on their YouTube channel.
 Rihanna samples the song on her Anti World Tour while performing "We Found Love".
+Zara Larsson also covered the song in 2026, as part of her Spotify Live Room Set.
+Wretched Blessing and Genital Shame released a "gloomy, atmospheric version" of the song on Bandcamp in February 2026.